bmfe/eros-docs/zh-cn/plugin_amap.md

       pos:[116.487, 40.00003],
       point: {
         position: [112,36],
-        title: 'this is a marker'
+        title: 'this is a marker',
+        icon:"bmlocal://assets/image/cars.png"
       }
     },